Three reasons why countries want to turn their backs on the US dollar - Breaking Latest News

 The US is the issuer of the world reserve currency, which is also the dominant currency in international trade and payment systems.
 As a result, it has an outsized impact on the global economy and is often overvalued, the think tank of the Wilson Center Im Mai.

-This position has given the US what Valéry Giscard d’Estaing, French President from 1974 to 1981, called “exorbitant privilege”.
+This position gave the US what Valéry Giscard d’Estaing, French President from 1974 to 1981, called “an exorbitant privilege”.
 One aspect of this privilege is that the United States does not face a crisis if it is unable to pay its debts when the value of the dollar falls sharply.
 Because Washington can simply spend more money.

 But it also means that countries around the world must follow US economic and monetary policies closely to avoid spilling over into their economies.

-Some countries, including India, have said they are tired of being held hostage by US monetary policy – going so far as to say that the US has been an irresponsible issuer of world reserve currencies.
+Some countries, including India, have said they are fed up with being held hostage by US monetary policy – going so far as to say that the US has been an irresponsible issuer of world reserve currencies.

 A working group at India’s central bank is now pushing to use the Indian rupee for trade – a stance in line with Indian Prime Minister Narendra Modi’s vision for the currency.